mxochicale/UoB/percat/careers_inside_academia/README.md

 # comments

-Very helpful talks in one is considering to go for academia, specially when I am nearly to the submission of my PhD thesis.
+Very helpful talks if one is considering to go for academia, specially when I am nearly to the submission of my PhD thesis.
-With that in mind in considering my human limitations, I written down some of the highlights from each of the speakers!
+With that in mind and considering my human limitations, I written down some of the highlights from each of the speakers!

 * Hanna Price